EliasKotlyar/Xiaomi-Dafang-Hacks/integration/homeassistant/homeassistant.md

 ```

 Set up your broker, LOCATION and DEVICE_NAME
-and uncomment AUTODISCOVERY_PREFIX (only then the dafang configurations will be published):
+and uncomment AUTODISCOVERY_PREFIX (only then the dafang configurations will be published, IMPORTANT: LOCATION and DEVICE_NAME need to be snake case!):

 ```shell
 vi /system/sdcard/config/mqtt.conf